GMartigny/settlement/NOTES.md

 But, in the end, it would have been good to learn a new framework and I could have finish this way earlier (pixi.js, vue.js ...).

-Also, I love to develop tools but, tests for example have catch very few bugs and took quite some time.
+Also, I love to develop tools but, unit tests for example have catch very few bugs and took quite some time to set up.